NO CHILD SHOULD GO HUNGRY

 All purchases, packing and distribution of the food packs are done by volunteers.

-We operate with your donation of food or money along with grants that we receive.
-From that we purchase goods through partnerships with school food and nutrition services and local grocery stores.
+We operate with your monetary donation along with funding from grants.
+Goods are purchased through partnerships with school food and nutrition services and local grocery stores.

 HOW CAN YOUR FAMILY HELP?